tuvalutorture/SIMAS/README.md

 ### Lists

 #### - list
 * list operations. lists are a special data structure that allows you to have multiple values in a single container.
-Indexing can be done both via constant numbers and variables.
+* Indexing, starting at 1, can be done both via constant numbers and variables.
 (CMAS only feature)
-* OPERAND 1: type of operation
+* OPERAND 1: the operation to run
-* OPERAND 2: name of the list
+* OPERAND 2: the name of the list to perform the operation on
 * All of the list operations:
     * `list new`
         * creates a new list